 The Department of Exceptional, Deaf, and Interpreter Education prepares highly effective and qualified teachers, interpreters, and other professionals with the knowledge, skills, dispositions, and cultural/linguistic competencies to meet the diverse educational and accessibility needs of children and adults in education and community settings.

 The undergraduate program in Exceptional Student Education prepares teachers with competencies necessary to produce achievement gains and desirable behavior changes in students with disabilities.
 Successful completion of the programs of study prepares the student for the certification exams in exceptional student education.
 The Department of Exceptional, Deaf, and Interpreter Education is in the process of revising the current concentration in Deaf Studies to a stand-alone Bachelor of Arts in Education (B.A.E) with a major in Deaf Education.
-The new B.A.E in Deaf Education is expected to begin in fall 2015, with enrollment beginning in spring 2015 contingent upon approval from the Board of Trustees and Florida Department of Education.
+The new B.A.E in Deaf Education is expected to begin in fall 2016, contingent upon approval from the Florida Department of Education.
 The new B.A.E degree also will lead to ESOL Endorsement.
 The department offers an additional B.S. degree in American Sign Language/English Interpreting.
 Students seeking to complete the B.S. in ASL/English Interpreting can attend UNF as Freshmen for a concentration in Community Interpreting, or students can transfer to UNF during the last two years with a prior associate-level degree in Interpreting or Pre-Interpreting for a concentration in A.S. to B.S.
 General Practice.

 • Exceptional Student Education

 • Applied Behavioral Analysis

 • Deaf Education